bnb-chain/bnb-chain.github.io/docs/bnb_smart_chain/staking/index.md

 # BSC Staking Overview

-BNB Smart Chain (BSC) is a Proof-of-Staked-Authority (PoSA) blockchain.
-[BEP-294](https://github.com/bnb-chain/BEPs/pull/294) propose the staking mechanism on BSC.
+BNB Smart Chain (BSC) operates on a Proof-of-Staked-Authority (PoSA) blockchain, with the staking mechanism proposed in [BEP-294](https://github.com/bnb-chain/BEPs/pull/294).
-It allows BNB holders to stake BNB to the specified validators to secure the network and get staking rewards in return.
+This enables BNB holders to stake their tokens with specified validators to secure the network and earn staking rewards.
-This section covers the fundamental staking concepts and operations on BSC.
+Here's an overview covering the core staking concepts and operations on BSC.

 ## Basic Concepts

 ### Consensus Engine

-BSC uses a consensus mechanism which combines DPoS and PoA for consensus, so that:
+BSC uses a consensus mechanism which combines DPoS and PoA for consensus, in this system:

 * Blocks are produced by a limited set of validators.
 * Validators take turns to produce blocks in a PoA manner.